Who produces this event?

 We pledge to have the most generous cut off policy of any race in the sport!
 We want you to finish and we respect all athletes equally in their efforts.
 Obviously, there are some practical and legal issues to consider when it comes to cutoff times.
 After years of consideration and experience, we present the following:

-We would like you to proceed at a finishing pace of 8 hours, 30 minutes for the World’s Toughest Half.
-The International and Sprint events takes place inside the long race cutoff times, so cutoff pace is virtually irrelevant.
+- International and Sprint events takes place inside the Half Tri cutoff times, so cutoff pace is virtually irrelevant.

 Cut off for T1 SWIM to BIKE: